dustinpfister/blog_posts/_posts/threejs-object3d-get-world-position.md

 ## 2 - Basic group example of lookat using and not using get world position

 In this example I am making a helper function that will create and return a group that I can then add to a scene object.
 This group object contains two mesh objects, one of which is a cone, and the other is a cube.
 In this helper function that creates the group I am doing a rotation of the geometry of the cone once to make it so that the orientation of the cone geometry lines up with the face of the mesh object.
 So it is now just a question of using the look at method of the cone mesh to have it point at something where the tip of the cone is facing the given direction.

+So everything in my create group helper method seems to work jyst fine when it comes to creating a group with two children.
+So now there is just creating two instances of this group as a way to showcase what the difference is between just passing the position property of the cube to the look at method of the cone, compared to using the get world position method.

 ```js
 var createGroup = function () {